-Rubbing Alcohol is a very effective way to remove nail polish, but bear in mind it is not as as strong as a natural nail polish remover so will require a bit more patience and a longer time rubbing.
+Rubbing Alcohol is a very effective way to remove nail polish, but bear in mind it is not as strong as a natural nail polish remover so will require a bit more patience and a long time rubbing.

-I actually use Rubbing Alcohol Wipes because they take away all of the effort of applying wipes, clearing up any mess etc.
+I actually use Rubbing Alcohol Wipes I get from Amazon because they take away all of the effort of applying wipes, clearing up any mess, etc.

 Method Three- Use Baby Wipes (Ideal for Sensitive Skin)

-The reason in why Baby Wipes are not my recommended method, is because they are not particularly strong and can be used when you get Nail Polish on sensitive areas, like the face.
+The reason why Baby Wipes are not my recommended method is that they are not particularly strong and can be used when you get Nail Polish on sensitive areas, like the face.